How to achieve LEED certification through HVAC designs?

 Performance verification is equally important as it involves ongoing monitoring and testing to ensure that the system continues to operate at peak efficiency.
 This includes regular inspections, calibration of sensors, and data analysis to identify any deviations from the expected performance.
 By maintaining proper commissioning and performance verification practices, building owners can improve energy efficiency, reduce operating costs, and extend the lifespan of their HVAC equipment.

-READ MORE The importance of HVAC design in green building certification.
+READ MORE The role of HVAC design in achieving net-zero energy.

 2. Regular Maintenance and Optimization of HVAC Equipment